Dec 14, 2010

 ROBERT AXELROD: I thought, "Gee, this sounds very familiar."

-JAD: Line one of Tip for Tat: Be nice first.
-Now, the Brits probably didn't mean to be nice first when they started the breakfast truce.
+JAD: Line one of Tit for Tat: Be nice first.
+Now the Brits probably didn't mean to be nice first when they started the breakfast truce.
 But it happened.
 And then the Germans reciprocated, which is line two.
-Now, keep in mind, these two sides are at war.
+Now keep in mind, these two sides are at war.
 And implicit in line two is a threat.
-If you mess with me, I'm going to mess with you.
+If you mess with me, I'm gonna mess with you.

 JAD: And this was going on during the breakfast truce.
-And these little agreements, you know, like I'm going to be nice to you, but I could kick your ass, don't forget.
-Well, these little truces spread all up and down the Western Front until things really changed.
+And these little agreements, you know, like I'm gonna be nice to you, but I could kick your ass, don't forget, well, these little truces spread all up and down the Western Front until things really changed.
 Fast forward to December, Christmas Eve.

 STANLEY WEINTRAUB: The climate was just about freezing on Christmas Eve, and the Germans had a tradition of tabletop Christmas trees, small trees.